titoBouzout/SideBarEnhancements/readme.md

 ## F12 key

+(Please note that from version 2.122104 this package no longers provides the key , you need to manually add it to your sublime-keymap file (see next section))

 F12 key allows you to open the current file in browser.

 `url_testing` allows you to set the url of your local server, opened via F12